 CMS has several payment methodologies Medicare Administrative Contractors (MACs) use when pricing HCPCS codes.
 In addition to MPFS, which is reimbursement for services that fall under the definition of physician services, some claims are paid under the CMS Average Sales Price (ASP) fee schedule and others may be carrier priced.

-Q. How do I know Medicare coverage for CPT code 64566?
+Question: How do I know Medicare coverage for CPT code 64566?

-A. Palmetto GBA has a local coverage determination (LCD) that includes this CPT code.
+Answer: Palmetto GBA has a local coverage determination (LCD) that includes this CPT code.

 Posterior Tibial Nerve Stimulation (PTNS) for Urinary Control (L33443)